Ivan Ukhov: Personal life

 According to the official website of Russian Athletics, as of early 2011, Ivan lives in Moscow and is trained by Sergey Klyugin (the 2000 Sydney Olympic Games high jump champion.)
 In an interview published at the end of the 2010 outdoor season, Ukhov said he began jumping under the tutelage of Yevgeniy Zagorulko, but "I could not win a major title", so two years ago (2008) he changed coaches to Klyugin: "Sergey had just finished competing himself and was coaching his wife Viktoriya (the 2009 European Athletics Indoor Championships high jump bronze medallist).
 He approached me and invited me to train with him and I said 'Let's give it a try'."

 In a 2010 interview, Ukhov was asked about reports that his weight fluctuated.
-"Is it true that two days before an event you stop eating?", Ukhov answered: "No, I am responsible about these things, my weight when I am competing is about 85 kg (187 lb), but in the off-season my weigh can go up to 105 kg (231 lb).
+"Is it true that two days before an event you stop eating?", Ukhov answered: "No, I am responsible about these things, my weight when I am competing is about 85 kg (187 lb), but in the off-season my weight can go up to 105 kg (231 lb).
 I lose the kilos quickly when I am doing weight training.
 It only takes about two weeks to lose the weight."
 Another question was: "Many athletes complain that they feel weak when they lose only a few kilos, but here we are talking about 20 kg (44 lb).
 What does your coach think about this?", and Ukhov responded: "We had a training camp in Spain, and I think the extra weight helped.
 A bit of extra weight protects the muscles and ligaments.
 It is like training with a barbell – only it always with you."
 Although he stands well over 6 feet tall, Ukhov described his physique as "stocky".